ericvpineda/rke-construction/notes.md

 - patching image with living_room throws error
     - solution: need to remove "_" from request category paramter
         - since mapRoom in utils does not use "_"
+- using infinite query and adding image does not immediately add image to list
+    - solution:
+        - create new state list with newly added image
+        - will update state list when fetch request made for new image
+        - will not show duplicates since useinfinite query needs hard refresh to repull all images

 Questions:
 - how to best error handle in middleware